 by Ingrid Beer

-• 1 lb dry great northern beans (or small white beans or navy beans) soaked overnight in water and drained of excess
+• 1 lb. dry great northern beans (or small white beans or navy beans) soaked overnight in water, then drained of excess

 • 1 small onion, finely diced

 • 1 clove garlic, pressed through garlic press

 • Cracked black pepper

 • 1 1/2 tablespoons tomato paste

 • Pinch or two ground cumin